VelocityZero/CSCI3155Labs/SlideShow/Slides.md

   std::for_each(v.begin(), v.end(), f);
 }
 ~~~~~
+###

-However, f cannot be passed to a template function. [^1]
+However, our struct 'f' cannot be passed to a template function!

 ---